 - The Americans with Disabilities Act.

 The database includes projects funded from 1992 to the present.
-It provides links to the Web sites of NIDRR-funded projects, when available.
+It provides links to the Web sites of NIDILRR-funded projects, when available.
 The Introduction to the print version of the Directory provides additional information.

-NIDRR Program Directory: Record Contents.
+NIDILRR Program Directory: Record Contents.

 Street Address: - The contact address for the project.
 The search software accepts both spelled out state names and postal abbreviations.